 A RACING CAREER THAT STARTS AT THE AGE OF 18 MONTHS

-Horses are about 18 months old when they start their training by being “broken in”.
+Horses are about 18 months old when they start their training by being "broken into".
 This means the horse will learn to accept to carry a rider on his back.
-The career of a flat horse generally starts at the age of 2 and lasts until the age of 7 (it will generally reach its peak between the age of 3 and 4).
-A jump horse’s career starts at the age of 3 and continues through to the age of 10 (with a peak at the age of between 6 and 8).
+The career of a flat horse generally starts at the age of 2 and lasts until the age of 7 (it will generally reach the peak of its career at the age of 3 and 4).
+A jump horse's career starts at the age of 3 and continues through to the age of 10 (with a peak at the age of 6, 7 and 8).

-THE FOUR IMPORTANT CHAPTERS IN THE LIFE OF A RACEHORSE ARE DESCRIBED AS FOLLOWS:
+THE FIVE IMPORTANT YEARS IN THE LIFE OF A RACEHORSE ARE KNOWN AS FOLLOWS:

 - Foal: they year of the horse's birth (weaning period)